 On the other hand, if they’re something that intrigue you, there are a few things you should know…

 The thing is, Facebook ads are really incredible in a lot of different ways.
-They offer an amazing level of targeting based on not just demographic information like age, gender, location, relationship status, career, etc, but also interests, pages liked, etc. but also advanced features like lookalike audience based on site visitors or subscribers.
+They offer an amazing level of targeting based on not just demographic information like age, gender, location, relationship status, career, etc., but also interests, pages liked, etc. And then there are advanced features like lookalike audience based on site visitors or subscribers.
 You can also retarget people who have visited your website, watched one of your videos on Facebook, or any number of things.

 That said, though, building, testing, and tracking Facebook ads can be pretty complicated (and, frankly, well out of the scope of what I can go into here).
 Suffice it to say, they shouldn’t be attempted without training.